-The Company implements efficient alternatives for capital equipment, uses automated building management systems to use less energy, and has put in place extremely efficient lights and HVAC equipment.
+The Company implements efficient alternatives for capital equipment, uses automated building management systems to use less energy, and has put in place extremely efficient lighting and HVAC equipment.
 The Company also participates in the local Energy Smart Program, which promotes the implementation of progressive energy efficiency projects, including achieving the maximum goal possible for lighting and HVAC improvements, compressed air leak audits, and building control systems.

-Gentex Environmental Management System (GEMS).
+The Company also converted one of its manufacturing facilities to be powered entirely by renewable energy in 2022.

+GENTEX ENVIRONMENTAL MANAGEMENT SYSTEM (GEMS).
 The Company's environmental management system is based on ISO 14001 (international environmental standard).
 This system governs environmental performance by addressing the impact of the Company's activities, products, and services on the environment.
 At each Company facility, environmental impact is measured and improved upon annually by eliminating waste and emissions, maximizing efficiency of processes and resources, and increased recycling and reuse.
 The foregoing has allowed the Company to establish long-term measures for minimizing the negative effects on the environment, while maximizing positive outputs for the communities in which the Company operates.
 Various metrics are tracked to gauge the environmental performance of the Company's facilities, including: electricity use; process water use; natural gas use; VOC air emissions; and greenhouse gas emissions (both those directly controlled and those from electricity usage).

-Waste and Recycling.
+WASTE AND RECYCLING.
 The Company also has robust waste and recycling strategies, tracking solid waste to landfill, solid waste recycled, and regulated waste.
 As a part of its strategies, the Company has committed to the following landfill avoidance goals:

-- By 2026, 15% below 2020 levels
+- By 2026, 20% below 2020 levels

 - By 2031, 60% below 2020 levels

 - By 2041, 90% below 2020 levels

 - By 2045, 100% zero landfill waste

-Initiatives.
+INITIATIVES.
 With respect to sustainability initiatives, the Company has undertaken a number of actions related to energy, waste stewardship, water management, and environmental protection.
-With respect to energy, the

-Company: utilizes software-managed and occupancy-sensor controlled lighting in all facilities; has air economizers and energy recovery units in HVAC systems; utilizes energy efficient fluorescent lighting; has certain white material roofs to reflect sunlight; has insulated metal panel systems for exterior walls (for energy efficiency); captures excess heat from compressed air systems and uses it to pre-heat/temper water used in production; takes excess water from production processes to use in boiler/snowmelt water; and installed a centralized water chiller plant to lower energy use.
-With respect to waste stewardship, the Company improved its cleaning method for certain products to reduce material usage preventing thousands of pounds of additional waste material and uses recycled materials in facility carpets.
+Regarding energy, the Company: utilizes software-managed and occupancy-sensor controlled lighting in all facilities; has air economizers and energy recovery units in HVAC systems; utilizes energy efficient fluorescent lighting; has certain white material roofs to reflect sunlight; has insulated metal panel systems for exterior walls (for energy efficiency); captures excess heat from compressed air systems and uses it to preheat/temper water used in production; takes excess water from production processes to use in boiler/snow melt water; and installed a centralized water chiller plant to lower energy use.
+Regarding waste stewardship, the Company improved its cleaning method for certain products to reduce material usage preventing thousands of pounds of additional waste material and uses recycled materials in facility carpets.
 In terms of waste management, the Company: put in place a water recovery system that significantly reduced overall water usage; collects storm water to reduce discharge into municipal drain systems; implemented irrigation software to monitor weather conditions thereby reducing water consumption; and diligently works to monitor and reduce potential pollutants in its facilities.
 In terms of environmental protection, the Company has: integrated "green roofs"; adopted a highway to clean waste from public lands; constructed wetland and wildlife habitat areas; and acquired property which includes natural wetlands.
-As regards transportation, the Company maintains: 22 electric vehicle charging stations; a bicycle fleet for travel between facilities; a bus shelter to encourage bus ridership; and sweed banding choppers at certain facilities to reduce frequency of trips to recycling.
+As regards transportation, the Company maintains: 22 electric vehicle charging stations; a bicycle fleet for travel between facilities; a bus shelter to encourage bus ridership; and Sweed banding choppers at certain facilities to reduce frequency of trips to recycling.